DhruvTheDev1/Weather-App/README.md

 Features:
 - Search for the current weather by city name
-- Displays weather information such as temperature, humidity and wind speed.
+- Displays weather information such as temperature, humidity and wind speed
-- Built using Spring Boot for the backend and Thymeleaf for rendering the front-end.
+- Built using Spring Boot for the backend and Thymeleaf for rendering the front-end
-- Utilises real time data from Open Meteo's weather API.
+- Utilises real time data from Open Meteo's weather API

 How it works:

 - Uses open-Meteo's Geocoding API to retrieve coordinates for the city.
 - The location data (longitude, latitude) is passed to Open Meto Weather Forecast API to retrieve the current weather
-- The user inputs the name of a city, the app fetches latitude/longitude for that city using Open-Meteo Geocoding API.
+- The user inputs the name of a city, the app fetches latitude/longitude for that city using Open-Meteo Geocoding API
-- The latitude/longitude is then used to retrieve the current weather information from Open-Meteo Weather Forecast API.
+- The latitude/longitude is then used to retrieve the current weather information from Open-Meteo Weather Forecast API
-- The fetched data is then displayed using Thymeleaf.
+- The fetched data is then displayed using Thymeleaf

 Springboot Architecture:
 - Controller Layer: